bydursun/Mathematical-Research-Multi-Agent-System/README.md

 ---

-## 📖 Documentation Files
+## 📖 Knowledge Base

-- **PROJECT_EXPLANATION.md** - Complete system documentation with architecture, workflows, UML diagrams
-- **PRESENTATION_SCRIPT.md** - Step-by-step 5-minute demonstration guide
-- **RUBRIC_CHECKLIST.md** - Verification of all project deliverables
-- **CHEAT_SHEET.md** - Quick reference for key concepts and talking points
-- **FINAL_SUMMARY.md** - Project completion summary and preparation guide
+The system includes two knowledge files in the `knowledge/` directory:

+- **math_knowledge.txt** - Core mathematical concepts covering calculus, algebra, probability, statistics, number theory, topology, and graph theory
+- **limits.txt** - Detailed explanations of limits in calculus with examples and properties

+These files are automatically indexed into ChromaDB vector database on first run.

 ---

-## 🎬 Demo Script
+## 🎬 Demo Workflow

-See `PRESENTATION_SCRIPT.md` for a complete 5-minute demonstration guide.

-**Quick Demo:**
-1. Show architecture (5 agents, hierarchical)
-2. Explain RAG with ChromaDB
-3. Demonstrate tool use
-4. Show reflection mechanism
-5. Discuss responsible AI principles
+**Example Research Question:** "What is a derivative?"

+1. **Manager Agent** coordinates the workflow
+2. **RAG Agent** retrieves relevant calculus concepts from ChromaDB
+3. **Research Agent** analyzes and explains derivatives with examples
+4. **Reflection Agent** evaluates the answer quality (accuracy, clarity, completeness, pedagogical value)
+5. **Summarization Agent** creates the polished final answer

+Response time: 1-2 minutes for complete multi-agent processing

 ---